Facilities > VLA > Documentation > Manuals > OPT Manual > Observation Preparation Tool

 • Note, test projects created by you cannot be submitted.
 If you try to submit a test project, a pop-up box will appear stating a submission fail and a message in the interface feedback strip at the bottom will give an error message.

-Figure 4.19: Example of the Validation and Submission Tab
+Figure 4.19: Example of the Submission Tab

 • allocated science target(s) have been used or have the correct coordinates